badbadbadbadbad/anisotropic-kuwahara/README.md

 # Usage

-Upload an image by dropping it into the website, adjust the filter parameters using the GUI in the top right, and download the filtered image for your personal use.
+Upload an image by dropping it into the website.
+Alternatively, access an upload menu by clicking (or tapping) the left/top scene.
+Then, adjust the filter parameters to your liking using the GUI in the top right, and download the filtered image for your personal use.

 # References